 - ESL Conversation

-Our informal small group tutoring is offered in a drop-in format; no registration needed.
+Many of our informal small group sessions require registration.
 Students may start attending at any time of the year.
 Groups are led by library staff members and volunteer tutors from our community.

 Studying with us is free.
 Study materials are available for checkout to anyone with a current library card from a RAILS member library.

 offers thousands of lessons, quizzes, tests and subjects to explore, including state-aligned skills building, test preparation and writing assistance.
 Have a difficult homework question or need help mastering a concept?
 Get one-on-one help with an online tutor every day after school.
 Includes tutoring for Spanish speakers.

 offers a wide range of highly interactive, instructor led courses that you can take entirely online.
 As a Berwyn library card holder you are entitled to these courses at no cost.
 Courses run for six weeks and new sessions begin every month.